This, one and only Excellence in Broadcasting Network, and we are happy to have you with us.

 Total waste of time.

-This is this Imam business.
+This Imam business.

-They've raised nine grand, if that for this.
+They've raised nine grand, if that, for this.

-This mosque is a totally trumped up story.
+This mosque is a totally trumped-up story.

 This mosque is nowhere near being built.